The Hype and the Letdown

 What is the main difference between a chatbot and an AI agent?

-A chatbot responds to prompts in a conversation — it talks.
-An AI agent executes tasks autonomously — it acts.
-Chatbots are limited to the conversation window: they can't create projects, trigger workflows, update databases, or coordinate with other systems.
-AI agents operate within a workspace where they have access to memory (project data), tools (integrations), and execution capabilities (automations).
+A chatbot responds to prompts in a conversation window.
+An AI agent executes tasks autonomously within a workspace where it has access to memory (project data), 22+ built-in tools, and execution capabilities (100+ automations).
+Chatbots talk.
+Agents act.

 When should I use a chatbot versus an AI agent?

-Use a chatbot for simple Q&A, customer-facing FAQs, and conversational interfaces where the output is text.
-Use an AI agent when you need autonomous execution: updating project status, processing form submissions, triggering follow-up workflows, generating reports from live data, or coordinating multi-step business processes.
-If the task dies when the chat window closes, you need an agent, not a chatbot.
+Use a chatbot for simple Q&A and conversational interfaces where the output is text.
+Use an AI agent when you need autonomous execution: updating project status, processing form submissions, triggering workflows, or coordinating multi-step processes.
+If the task dies when the chat window closes, you need an agent.

 Why do chatbots fail at real business workflows?